nwisn/nextflow-example/README.md

 mv nextflow /usr/local/bin/
 ```

-Our Nextflow script `fileTestScript.nf` can then be run from the project directory via the terminal:
+Our Nextflow script `pipeline.nf` can then be run from the project directory via the terminal:

 ```
-nextflow run fileTestScript.nf
+nextflow run pipeline.nf
 ```